 We can learn a lot too.
 We looked into our dogs eyes and we stared into their hearts,we pet them, we loved them and we hung out and played with them.
 Here is what we found:

-Inupathy seemed to be on the right track in that they are thinking of cool dog technology but it seems kind of lame since these cues can all be seen and learned by developing a connection with your dog.
+Inupathy seemed to be on the right track in that they are thinking of cool dog technology but it seems kind of lame since these cues can all be seen and learned by developing a connection and bond with your dog.
 I am trying to do the same with myself.
 I have not worn a wearable for at least a day.